Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Approach

 \textbf{Better clip sampling with key surgical terms.} Randomly sampling a video clip from a surgical lecture video increases the chances of having a video clip that either does not align with the relevant text or has no correspondence with any text at all.
 Therefore, sampling the AWS sentences to locate video clips ensures that the sampled video clip contains surgical terms of interest.

 \textbf{Better video clip boundary.} The start and end timestamps of AWS sentences provide a rough range for video clip duration.
 However, sampling video clips based on the exact timestamps of AWS transcribed sentences could produce less relevant video clips.
 This is because AWS transcribed sentences miss explicit sentence boundaries, thereby producing weak alignment to the visual content.
 To address this, we propose to sample video clips within the boundary of merged Whisper sentences because they provide better and more explicit activity boundaries.
 We also sample video clips of different lengths to encourage fine-grained association.
-Thus, a video clip may have a better chance of being aligned or supervised by nearby text.
+Thus, a video clip may have a better chance of being aligned or supervised by nearby text. {When using only one text view (either AWS or Whisper), video cutting is based on the timestamps obtained from the transcripts of the respective ASR system.}

 These steps produce a set of video clips, each associated with one AWS sentence and $M$ Whisper sentences.
-This constitutes our \textit{video clip-text pair} dataset, as illustrated in Fig.~\ref{fig1} and Fig.~\ref{pipeline}(a).
+This constitutes our \textit{video clip-text pair} dataset, as illustrated in Fig.~\ref{fig1} and Fig.~\ref{pipeline} (a).